The Speech Network is an important and poorly understood part of the telephone. The network serves a number of important functions:

 System performance is better when all stations draw the same amount of current, so standardize if possible.
 You can retrofit most period phones to use modern speech networks and I recommend you do so.

 These are used telephone networks which are type 425 or compatible.
 This is the speech network used in classic Western Electric, ITT, and Stromberg Carlson telephones from the 50s until de-regulation in the 80s.
 You need one of these per telephone.
 If you can find a Western Electric 554 or 2554 wall set, one of these is in it, but if you're building your own phones into the fascia, these are handy!
 See the telephone application notes.
-Note these networks use spade lug terminals, so you will need to get spade tipped lugs such as Radio Shack 6403070 to make connections.
+Note these networks use spade lug terminals, so you will need to get spade tipped lugs such as our Kit of 20 Spade Lugs for Speech Networks to make connections (the kit is offered as an option).